SeleniumHQ/docker-selenium/README.md

 Docker images for Grid 4 come with a handful of tags to simplify its usage, have a look at them in one of our [releases](https://github.com/SeleniumHQ/docker-selenium/releases/tag/4.0.0-20211025)

-To get notifications of new prereleases, add yourself as a "Releases only" watcher.
+To get notifications of new releases, add yourself as a "Releases only" watcher.

 Doubts?
 Questions?
 Get in touch through the different communication channels available in the **Community** section.